fbpx

 The IISL is composed of 13 schools: The Oaks Academy, Mooresville Christian Academy, Park Tudor School, Sycamore School, Orchard School, Hasten Hebrew Academy, Bethesda Christian Academy, Traders Point Christian Academy, St. Richards Episcopal School, International School of Indiana, Kingsway Christian School, Indiana School for the Deaf, and Greenwood Christian Academy.

-Clubs are designed around appropriate age groups that may combine up to 2 consecutive grade levels.
+Clubs are designed around appropriate age groups that may combine up to 3 consecutive grade levels.
 A club theme may be available for more than 2 grade levels, but will be designed to fit the different age groups.
-For example, a Storytime Club may be offered on separate days for a Pre-K group, and Kindergarten group, and 1st & 2nd grade combined group.
+For example, a Storytime Club may be offered on separate days for a Kindergarten group and 1st & 2nd grade combined group.

-Before Care is offered at all three campuses beginning at 7:00 am on regular and early dismissal school days.
-After Care is offered at all three campuses until 6:00 pm on regular school days.
+Before Care is offered at the Lower Schools and Middle School campuses beginning at 7 am on regular and early dismissal school days.
+After Care is offered at the Early Ed Center until 5 pm and all other campuses until 6 pm on regular school days.

 Students in Before Care receive a breakfast snack and are given time for homework review or free play before they are refocused and sent to class when the drop-off window begins at their campus location.